Boy Meets World’s Top 100 Episodes

 93. On The Air, Season 2, Episode 17

 This episode was entertaining and funny.
 Once again, Cory and Shawn are trying to find their place, and this time they become popular (somebodies) with a radio show and segment called Lunchtime Lust.
 However, Feeny yanks them off the air right at their peak.
 Cory and Shawn don't want to go back to being nobodies.
 So they ask Turner to get them back on the air, and he says he will ask Feeny.
 They don't believe in Feeny, so they go rogue.
 Turner, the adult in the room, was correct.
 Ironically, Feeny did listen, but they ruined their chances of getting back on the air when they went rogue.

-Also, we learned that in order to be worthy of trust from others, you have to, first and foremost, be trustworthy yourself.
+Also, we learned that in order to be worthy of trust from others, you have to first and foremost, be trustworthy yourself.
 I think Turner displayed this type of dynamic a lot in season two.
 His way of teaching the boys versus Feeny's.
 Turner‘s presence on the show would often provide additional layers to the lessons.
 This episode was creative.
-It tied into the season thesis about finding your place and realizing to be yourself, and it was logical.
-The only thing that holds it back is that the way Boy Meets World told the story was different, but the lesson has been done better in other episodes this season.
+It tied into the season thesis about finding your place and learning to be yourself, and it was logical.
+The only thing that holds it back is that the way Boy Meets World told the story was different, but the lesson has been done better in other episodes in the same season.

 92. The Witches of Pennbrook, Season 5, Episode 5